psychemedia/middle-english-romances/sir-isumbras.md

 And took his leave at the queen.
 And sighed wonder sore:
 He said, " Madam, have good day!
-" Sekerly, as I you say.
+"Sekerly, as I you say.
-" For now and evennore!"
+"For now and evennore!"
-" Help me, sir, that I were dight
+"Help me, sir, that I were dight
-" In arms, as it were a knight;
+"In arms, as it were a knight;
-" I will with you fare:
+"I will with you fare:
-" Gif God would us grace send
+"Gif God would us grace send
-" That we may together end,
+"That we may together end,
-" Then done were all my care."
+"Then done were all my care."
 Soon was the lady dight
 In arms, as it were a knight;
 He gave her spear and shield: